VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 ## Starting communications

 To handle communications between two Virtual Boy systems, VUEngine provides the singleton [CommunicationManager](<(/documentation/api/class-communication-manager/)>).
 The first thing to do is to enable communications at the end of `PongManager::constructor`.

+We are going to change the game to delay the moving of the `Disk` by 1 second, and will disable the user inputs until it starts to move:

 ```cpp
 #include <CommunicationManager.h>